EarthDigitalTwin/OCO3-data-transformer/README.md

 - `S3_PATH`: S3 URI path to upload logs to
 - `AWS_PROFILE`: AWS profile (`~/.aws/credentials`) which should have permissions for S3 and SNS
 - `SNS_ARN`: SNS topic ARN (Currently unused)
+- `GAP_FILE`: Optional JSON file to specify known gaps in OCO-2 and OCO-3 data availability.
+Used to help determine whether granules on a certain date are ready to be processed or should be held to wait for other granules on that day to become available.

 Prerequisites to run:
 - [Earthdata login](https://urs.earthdata.nasa.gov/) free access to NASA EOSDIS data